 Week of October 31, 2011

 In the week prior we drafted an integrating question that helped us to create a common ground among the disciplines that we selected.
-During the week of Nov.
+On Nov.
 1 we met to readdress the broad question we had posed and start the process of “integrating insights in order to create an interdisciplinary understanding” (Repko, p. ).
-With common ground discovered, we were able to create linkages between the disciplines and began to gain a comprehensive understanding of the problem.
-It became evident that by combining the insights from each discipline we would be able to yield a better explanation of the problem and create possible solutions to it.
-The subjects that we choose to address and assign to group members were as follows:How social and cultural history has contributed modern social and cultural conditions (Chris).
-How the legal history of the watershed has developed a mosaic of jurisdictional issues (Jim).
-What are the modern legal trends in the watershed (introduce the FEMA lawsuit) and the challenges and opportunities for adaptive governance (Allison).
-How have the decisions of the modern legal trends contributed to land use change causing destruction of flood plain connectivity and channelization within the watershed (Ryan).What are the habitat requirements of steelhead an how have modern legal decisions and land use change affected the species (Audrey).
+With common ground discovered, we were able to create linkages between the disciplines and began to gain a comprehensive understanding of the problem (Repko, p..
+It became evident that by combining the insights from each discipline we would be able to yield a better explanation of the problem and create possible solutions.

+The linkages we found were then transformed into five questions that we thought would provide a fluid means to address our integrating question.
+The questions that we chose to address were how social and cultural history has contributed to modern social and cultural conditions in the watershed.
+Which lead us to how the legal history of the watershed has developed a mosaic of jurisdictional issues.
+Moving from the past to the present we wanted to examine the modern legal trends in the watershed and the challenges and opportunities for adaptive governance relating to the protection of steelhead.
+Furthermore we wondered how the decisions of the modern legal trends have contributed to land use change causing the destruction of flood plain connectivity and channelization within the watershed.
+Finally, how has the complex jurisdictional structure and modern legal trends effected steelhead habitat and the resident population.

-Each member would research and write up to to two pages on his or her respective topic..
-We would then meet again and merge the sections effectively, creating an interdisciplinary understanding.
-At that time we would discuss possible solutions contemplated while writing or researching.
+Each member then selected a question that they would research and address in approximately two pages.
+Then we would meet again and merge the sections, creating interdisciplinary understanding.
+At that time we would discuss possible solutions each of us contemplated while writing or researching.
 We discussed how the solutions could either be physical or process-based.

 With the report outlined, it was decided that we should establish a timeline in order to meet our deadline.
-The timeline was as follows: Or can be placed in Appendix.
+The timeline was as follows: